SymptomsBy Mayo Clinic Staff

-There are two common types of atrioventricular canal defect — partial and complete.
-The partial form involves only the two upper chambers of the heart.
-The complete form allows blood to travel freely among all four chambers of the heart.
+Atrioventricular canal defect can involve only the two upper chambers of the heart (partial) or all four chambers (complete).
 In either type, extra blood circulates in the lungs.

 Complete atrioventricular canal defect

-Signs and symptoms of complete atrioventricular canal defect usually develop in the first several weeks of life.
-They include:
+Signs and symptoms usually develop in the first several weeks of life.
+These signs and symptoms are generally similar to those associated with heart failure and might include:

 - Lack of appetite

 - Poor weight gain

 - Bluish discoloration of the lips and skin